3 Transformative Shadow Work Exercises For Deep Healing And Inner Peace

 How the shadow self forms

-One of the first things we learn when we enter this 3D experience is the importance of fitting in.
+One of the first things we learn when we enter this world is the importance of fitting in.
+If you want to survive, you need to find your place in society.

 Society teaches us what is socially acceptable and what isn’t.
 Behaviours such as sadness, anger, shame, guilt, fear, sexual desires, etc. count as unacceptable in our society.
 To fit in, you learn that it’s best to hide these parts of yourself that are not accepted by society.

-But it’s not just society that forms the shadow self.
-The shadow self is highly complex and we also have to keep in mind our upbringing, cultural influences, as well as any trauma that we might have experienced throughout life.
+The shadow self is highly complex and we also have to keep in mind our upbringing, cultural influences, as well as any trauma or grief that we might have experienced throughout life.

-How to do shadow work – 3 shadow work exercises for beginners
+3 Life-changing shadow work exercises for beginners

 • keep in mind that shadow work can bring up some uncomfortable emotions

-• be patient with yourself and have compassion for yourself
+• be patient with yourself

 • if you need a break, take a break